ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/what-are-commands.dotnet.markdown

 ### Patch commands

-There are following commands that can be used to patch:
+The following commands can be used to patch:
 - [Patch](../../client-api/commands/patches/how-to-work-with-patch-requests)

 ### Query commands

-There are following commands that can be used to query:
+The following commands can be used to query:
 - [Query](../../client-api/commands/querying/how-to-query-a-database)
 - [StreamQuery](../../client-api/commands/querying/how-to-stream-query-results)

 ### Batch commands

-There are following commands that can be used to send commands in a batch:
+The following commands can be used to send commands in a batch:
 - [Batch](../../client-api/commands/batches/how-to-send-multiple-commands-using-a-batch)

 ### Administrative commands

-There are following commands that can be used to perform administrative tasks on a server:
+The following commands can be used to perform administrative tasks on a server:
 - [CreateDatabase](../../client-api/commands/how-to/create-delete-database)
 - [DeleteDatabase](../../client-api/commands/how-to/create-delete-database)
 - [CompactDatabase](../../client-api/commands/how-to/compact-database)